 These first few moments alone in an Airbnb are like a treasure hunt.

-Self check-in, along with fast internet and a laptop friendly workspace, is one of the requirements for Airbnb’s Business Travel Ready Badge.
+Self check-in, along with fast internet and a laptop friendly workspace, is one of the best ways to attract business travelers.
 As remote work continues to become more and more common, being recognized as a business travel friendly stop will set your Airbnb apart.
 The convenience that self check-in provides business travelers will extend to all your guests.
 Plus, this increased flexibility will allow you to accept same-day requests with greater ease.
 Even if you won’t be at the property when the guests arrive, if your Airbnb is clean, you’re ready to host.

 5) Demonstrates Your Trust